Blanketed in ash, no survivors: Paramedic describes New Zealand volcano devastation

 Around 30 people were earlier evacuated from the island, many with burns.
 Five people died and a further eight were missing, presumed dead a day after the eruption.

-Tourists from Australia, the United States, Britain, China and Malaysia as well as New Zealanders were among the missing and injured, Prime Minister Jacinda Ardern told the media earlier.
+Tourists from Australia, the United States, Britain, China and Malaysia as well as New Zealanders were among the missing and injured, Prime Minister Jacinda Ardern has told the media.

-Writing by Karishma Singh.
-Editing by Lincoln Feast.
+Writing by Karishma Singh, Editing by Lincoln Feast and Himani Sarkar